-DOT expects that each TIGER Discretionary Grant will be

-administered by one of the Cognizant Modal Administration, pursuant to a grant agreement between the TIGER Discretionary Grant recipient and the Cognizant Modal Administration.
-In accordance with the FY 2011 Continuing Appropriations Act, the Secretary has the discretion to delegate such responsibilities to the appropriate operating administration.
+DOT expects that each TIGER II Discretionary Grant will be administered by one of the Cognizant Modal Administration, pursuant to a grant agreement between the TIGER II Discretionary Grant recipient and the Cognizant Modal Administration.
+In accordance with the FY 2010 Appropriations Act, the Secretary has the discretion to delegate such responsibilities.

-Applicable Federal laws, rules and regulations of the Cognizant Modal Administration administering the project will apply to projects that receive TIGER Discretionary Grants.
+Applicable Federal laws, rules and regulations will apply to projects that receive TIGER II Discretionary Grants.

-As noted above in Section II(B)(1)(b) (Job Creation & Near-Term Economic Activity), how soon after selection for award a project is expected to obligate grant funds and start construction will be considered on a case-by-case basis and will be specified in the projectspecific grant agreements.
-DOT reserves the right to revoke any award of TIGER Discretionary Grant funds and to award such funds to another project to the extent that such funds are not timely expended and/or construction does not begin in accordance with the project schedule.
-DOT's ability to obligate funds for TIGER Discretionary Grants expires on September 30, 2013.
+As noted above in Section II(B)(1)(b) (Job Creation & Economic Stimulus), how soon after selection for award a project is expected to obligate grant funds and start construction will be considered on a case-by-case basis and will be specified in the project-specific grant agreements.
+DOT reserves the right to revoke any award of TIGER II Discretionary Grant funds and to award such funds to another project to the extent that such funds are not timely expended and/or construction does not begin in accordance with the project schedule.
+DOT's ability to obligate funds for TIGER II Discretionary Grants expires on September 30, 2012.